SoftServedWeb-com/dev-thing/README.md

 #### Prerequisites

 - Node.js
-- npm/pnpm
+- npm/pnpm/yarn
 - [Tauri CLI](https://tauri.app/v1/guides/getting-started/prerequisites)

+1. Create an issue for the feature or fix you want to contribute.
-1. Fork the repository to your GitHub account.
+2. Fork the repository to your GitHub account.
-2. Clone the forked repository to your local machine:
+3. Clone the forked repository to your local machine:

     ```bash
     git clone https://github.com/YOUR_USERNAME/local-node.git
     ```

-3. Install the necessary dependencies:
+4. Install the necessary dependencies:

     ```bash
     cd local-node